tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 subsystems with Scripts written by each subsystem team.
 For a typical AO-dependent observation such as with IRIS and NFIRAOS the Sequencers would include: OCS (master sequencer), AOESW, TCS, and an instrument such as IRIS.

-The following figure shows all of the key discussion points of the previous paragraphs.
+The following figure shows all the key discussion points of the previous paragraphs.
 This figure shows a simplified construction Sequencer hierarchy with OCS Master Sequencer, TCS Sequencer, and an Instrument Sequencer arranged in a hierarchy.
 Each Sequencer has a loaded Script.
 The Master Sequencer has received a Sequence and in processing that Sequence.
 It has sent Sequences to the TCS and INS Sequencers.